blockchainsllc/in3-docs/docs/api-c.md

 You need to free this instance with `in3_free` after use!

-Before using the client, you still need to set the transport and optional the storage handlers:
+Before using the client, you still need to set the transport and optional storage handlers:

 - Example of initialization: